hasparus/share-azgaar-map/README.md

 ### `yarn dev`

-Serves map generator and launches microservice.
+Serves map generator and launches service and frontend dev servers.

-## 🔍 About
+## 🔍 About and todo lists

 - `/azgaars-map-generator` **[submodule]** <- my fork of azgaar's map generator
   - Added map upload from link in query -- `?maplink=<link-to-map>`